Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 This contribution flow is for **Module Owners** only.

-As a **Bicep Module Owner** you need to be aware of the [AVM Contribution Process Overview](https://azure.github.io/Azure-Verified-Modules/contributing/process/), [Shared Specifications](https://azure.github.io/Azure-Verified-Modules/specs/shared/) (including [Interfaces](https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/)) and [Bicep-specific](https://azure.github.io/Azure-Verified-Modules/specs/bicep/) specifications as as these need to be considered during pull request reviews for the modules you own.
+As a **Bicep Module Owner** you need to be aware of the [AVM Contribution Process Overview](https://azure.github.io/Azure-Verified-Modules/contributing/process/), [Shared Specifications](https://azure.github.io/Azure-Verified-Modules/specs/shared/) (including [Interfaces](https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/)) and [Bicep-specific](https://azure.github.io/Azure-Verified-Modules/specs/bicep/) specifications as these need to be considered during pull request reviews for the modules you own.
 The purpose of this **Owner Contribution Flow** is to simplify and list all activities as an owner and to help you understand your responsibilities as an owner.

 {{< /hint >}}